Matt115A/NuCSI/README.md

 # NuCSI: Nuclease Cleavage Site Identification Tool

-A command-line interface for identifying nuclease cleavage sites from paired-end sequencing data.
+A command-line interface for identifying nuclease cleavage sites from paired-end sequencing data with single base-pair resolution.

 ## Overview

 NuCSI is a bioinformatics pipeline that processes paired-end sequencing data to identify nuclease cleavage sites on plasmid references.
 The tool performs quality control, plasmid mapping, and comprehensive coverage analysis to provide statistical insights into nuclease activity with single base-pair resolution.

+The pipeline is specifically designed for analyzing nuclease cleavage experiments where:
+- DNA is cleaved by a nuclease at specific sites
+- The cleaved DNA is sequenced using paired-end sequencing
+- Coverage analysis reveals cleavage sites as positions with reduced read coverage
+- Statistical analysis identifies significant cleavage patterns

 ## Features